The Last stage of consultation on Draft Charging Schedule closed on 10th December 2013.

 The CIL will be charged per square metre on most new buildings, based on their use and location.
 Once adopted it will replace the current tariff based system of planning obligations (Section 106 Agreements).
 S106s will continue to cover on-site measures that are needed to make a specific development acceptable, such as access works, drainage management, and greenspace.
 Provision of affordable housing will also continue as previously.

-No decisions have yet been made as to the detailed arrangements of how and where the CIL funds are to be spent, and therefore spending issues are not a part of this current consultation although any comments on these issues will be reviewed.
+No decisions have yet been made as to the detailed arrangements of how and where the CIL funds are to be spent, and spending issues are a separate work stream to the CIL Charging Schedule and evidence base.

 Draft Charging Schedule Consultation